 With dedicated hosting, you get benefits such as:

 Dedicated hosting can be too expensive for smaller sites, but for larger sites that get tens of thousands of visitors a month, this is really your only option.
 Shared hosting won’t do in that type of situation.

 One of the most popular dedicated hosting services, especially in regards to sites that plan of using the WordPress content management system, is WP Engine, but a lot of companies that offer shared hosting offer some sort of dedicated hosting plans as well.

 Here’s my referral link for WP Engine.

-If you have no idea how to start a blog and are a complete beginner, if might be best to start with one of the all-inclusive options like Wix and get used to setting up a site with their website builder before moving on to something that requires a little more skill.
+If you have no idea how to start a blog and are a complete beginner, if might be best to start with one of the all-inclusive website builder/hosting options and get used to setting up a site with their builder before moving on to something that requires a little more skill.

 And that is your answer.
 That’s the best website hosting: whatever is best for your situation.

 That being said, the one thing that you do not want to do is opt for discount uber cheap shared hosting.
 Avoid the bottom-of-the-barrel $1/month type hosts like the black death.